hanabi/hanabi.github.io/Reference.md

   * Alice and Bob both have one known playable card in their hand.
   * So, if Alice plays, Bob will perform a *Generation Discard*, and discard a critical card.
 This is not an option.
   * Therefore, Alice must discard.
 This is a *Scream Discard* to Bob, and he should *Chop Move*.
 It is also a *Generation Discard* to Cathy, and she should not *Chop Move*.

+### The Fresh Play Clue (for Locked Players)

+* If a player's chop is their slot 1, *Locked* players are **not** allowed to *Locked Hand Save* it.
+This follows from basic logic: it would be unlikely for a player with a *Locked Hand* to want to lock another player on the team with a non-critical card.
+* Therefore, when a slot 1 chop card is clued by a *Locked* player, a *Play Clue* interpretation always takes priority over a *Locked Hand Save* interpretation.
+* This type of *Play Clue* is called a *Fresh Play Clue* in order to disambiguate it from a *Locked Hand Save*.

 ### Double Tempo Clue Inversion (Immediate Double Clue)